Data-Science-Big-Data-Research-Lab/MetaGen/README.md

 ## **MetaGen** features

+- **Metaheuristic development framework.**
+It provides convenient solution management for the developer and isolates them from the intricacies of the search space.
+- **Deployment platform for metaheuristic execution.**
+It offers an effortless problem definition process that doesn't require advanced programming skills.
+- **Standard interface between metaheuristic developers and users.**
+Both developers and users can "speak the same language" through the **MetaGen** package.
+- **Specialized tools for deep learning hyperparameter tuning.**
+It provides optimization capabilities not just at the layer level but also at the architecture level.
+- **Dynamic deep learning architecture adjustment.**
+Users are not restricted to optimizing a fixed architecture (e.g., a fixed number of layers); they can also adjust specific hyperparameters per layer in a variable architecture.
+- **Python type hints annotations.**
+Implemented using Python type hints annotations, it provides developers and users with an efficient environment for coding, debugging, and maintenance.
+- **Full compatibility with Python machine and deep learning packages**:
+Thanks to its standard and flexible interface, it is compatible with all Python packages such as `scikit-learn`, `keras`, and `tensorflow`.
+- **RS, GA and CVOA metaheuristic implementations.**
+It offers tow popular metaheuristic implementations, Random search and Genetic Algorithm optimization.
+Furthermore, it includes the implementation of CVOA \cite{martinez-cvoa}, a metaheuristic inspired by the SARS-CoV-2 propagation model, the virus responsible for COVID-19.
+CVOA was initially used to optimize long-short-term memory (LSTM) networks for electricity demand forecasting, but its positive results have inspired its use for other machine and deep learning models.

 ## How to implement a metaheuristic with **MetaGen**

 The random search algorithm generates a search space with a specific number of potential solutions, then alters these potential solutions a specified number of times.
 The potential solution with the lowest fitness function value after each iteration is considered the global solution of the random search.